mohitpai/journey-optimizer.en/help/using/landing-pages/create-lp.md

     ![](../assets/lp_open-designer.png)

 1. Define your landing page URL.
-The first part of the URL is pre-filled and cannot be edited through the user interface.
+The first part of the URL requires the domain delegation to be performed.
+It is pre-filled and cannot be edited through the user interface.
 To set it up, contact your Adobe account representative or the [Adobe Customer Care Support Team](https://helpx.adobe.com/enterprise/admin-guide.html/enterprise/using/support-for-experience-cloud.ug.html){target="_blank"}.

     >[!CAUTION]
     >